-The rise of cryptocurrency in the past decade is more than simply a technological feat; it is a real-world, in-the-flesh incarnation of a monetary system, many features of which have existed heretofore only as thought experiments.
+The rise of cryptocurrency in the past decade is more than simply a technological feat; it is a real-world incarnation of a monetary system with numerous features that have existed to date only as thought experiments.
 As with any unprecedented innovation, bold claims are made for it.
 The boldest, perhaps, is the claim that cryptocurrency in general, or Bitcoin in particular, can or will supplant the current international regime of central bank issued monies.

 The claim has some plausibility.
 Distributed technologies such as Uber or Airbnb are already rendering obsolete many established regulatory regimes, much to the benefit of consumers.
 Because cryptocurrencies lack a central issuer, the hope is that they too will be able to grow outside of established regulatory structures until they become too big to ignore.
 Of course, the challenger faces a number of daunting hurdles before this goal becomes feasible.
 Existing regulatory structures are not totally avoidable.
 In addition to the opposition it faces and will continue to face from established interests, Bitcoin also must overcome a number of technical and economic hurdles.